zhouych87/OrganicSolarCellModel/gfilm/README.md

 # Split the thin film PBC unit cell

 ## Compile
-gfortran is required
+gfortran is required.
 `make`

-This will output a splitting.exe
+This will output a splitting.exe.

 ## How to use it

 ### 1, Revise "in" file

     tmp.gro               ! name of thin film grop file
     12                    ! number of cores to run gaussian
     1.5 0.5               ! cutoff distance (nm): center, nearest atoms
-428 261               ! number of donor and accepters, no longer required
     b3lyp/6-31g           ! basis, please check the generated file

 ### 2, Perform the compiled splitting.exe.
 This step will generate lots of "com", run* files.